 - Dorwest Herbs

 You can find these product ranges online or in good equine / animal feed merchants.
 Choose products where you can be assured the seaweed is from a sustainable source.

 It's not usually recommended to use seaweed supplements to animals who're pregnant - e.g. pregnant mares.
 As with all supplements, it's advisable to speak to your Vet first before using, especially if your animal has any medical condition or is taking medication.

-With thanks to The Orkney Tang Company for their help in producing this article.
+- The Orkney Tang Company (based in Scotland) kindly helped in producing this article.